George scores 21 as Clippers down shorthanded Blazers 102-90 - WHIZ News

 Dennis Smith Jr.’s 3-pointer gave the Blazers a 49-48 edge going into halftime.
 It was just Smith’s second start of the season.

 George’s layup gave the Clippers a 77-72 lead late in the third quarter.
-Los Angeles was not able to stretch the lead to double digits.
+Los Angeles was unable to stretch it to double digits until the final moments of the game.

+“Playing out of the post makes things a little easier because for a second there I have a chance to make a quick play before the double team comes,” George said.
+“It gives me a chance to play 1-on-1 from that position.”

 TIP-INS

-Clippers: Billups was an assistant under Clippers coach Tyronn Lue last season.
-It was the fourth of four meetings with the Blazers this season.
+Clippers: Billups was an assistant under Lue last season. … It was the last of four meetings with the Blazers this season.
+Los Angeles went 3-1.

 UP NEXT